 Where ever you choose to retire to in the UK and whether you purchase or rent a property you will have to pay council tax.
 Council tax help fund local services such as street lighting, rubbish collection, roads and local schools.
 The amount you pay will depend on the size of your property but you can expect to pay anywhere from £1,000-£3,000 per year.
 And if you own a TV you will also be expected to buy a TV license, this will cost you £145.
 00 a year.
 On average gas and electric will set you back £80.00 a month and water £30.00.
 And if you shop around you could easily dine like a king on £80 a month per couple.

-If dining out is your thing you will not be disappointed if you retire to Leicester.
+If dining out is your thing you will not be disappointed if you retire in Leicester.
 Leicester has restaurants that offer dishes from all around the globe and that suit any budget.
-A pub lunch may cost you only £6.00 with a glass of wine or pint of beer, or a very nice 2 course meal with wine from £25.00 upwards.
+A pub lunch may cost you only £6.00 with a glass of wine or a pint of beer, or a very nice 2-course meal with wine from £25.00 upwards.

 If and when you retire to the UK even if you don’t choose Leicester to live in, make sure you at least make time to visit this beautiful and vibrant city.